 - Operation Bundle-Up collects outgrown winter outerwear, cleans it, and distributes it to local families in need, with YCAN providing publicity and coordination.
 During 2014-2105, it provided 55 winter coats to nearly two dozen Yarmouth families.

 - The Rides Program coordinates volunteer drivers to help those who cannot drive get to local shopping areas or medical appointments, with YCAN providing publicity and support.
-During 2015, this program provided 457 hours of volunteer driving time.
+During 2016, 25 volunteers supported other Yarmouth residents by providing them with 705 hours of driving time.

 - The Yarmouth Community Garden applied for and received a grant, with YCAN serving as the 501(c)(3) umbrella organization for the funding.

 Board of Directors